Ipstenu/dreamspeed/readme.txt

 == Changelog ==

+= 0.7.3 =
+* January 2017 by Ipstenu
+* Fix: If bucket has a period in the name, DO NOT allow fullspeed or subdomains and https
+* Fix: Cloudfront filters
+* Run: Upgrade feature to Fullspeed is working (part of #22)

 = 0.7.2 =
 * October 2016 by Ipstenu
 * Fix: Trust fullspeed, even with SSL (resolves #22)
+* (NB: This was not released as it ended up finding a couple major bugs)

 = 0.7.1 =
 * August 2016 by Ipstenu
 * Fix: Serve files from dream.io points to the right location
-* Run: Upgrade feature to ensure that
+* Run: Upgrade feature to ensure the above
 * Fix: If SSL, don't use CDN Alias as that won't work
 * Fix: If SSL, auto-check 'force ssl' because you did already
 * Fix: If using dream.io, don't allow CDN Aliases (you can't have both)